MESEC Workshop 2026

 • A limited amount of bursaries will be available for participants who wouldn't be able to attend otherwise, covering part or all of the fees.

-Computational models are becoming increasingly central to consciousness science.
-Across neuroscience, psychology, AI, and philosophy, researchers are using formal models not only to simulate brain activity, but also to clarify concepts, test assumptions, and connect theories of consciousness to empirical data.
+Computational models are becoming increasingly relevant in consciousness science.
+Researchers are using formal models not only to simulate brain activity, but also to clarify concepts, test assumptions, and connect theories to empirical data.
 Yet this landscape remains highly fragmented: models often target different phenomena, operate at different levels of description, and rely on different assumptions without a shared framework for comparison.

 This workshop is designed to confront that fragmentation directly.
-It will bring together researchers working across computational approaches to consciousness and related phenomena — from brain dynamics and cognitive modelling to artificial neural networks, predictive processing, and formal approaches to subjective experience.
-Our aim is to create a space where these approaches can be situated, compared, challenged, and connected, while helping pave the landscape of computational models in consciousness science.
+It will bring together researchers working across computational approaches to consciousness and related phenomena, such as metacognition, attention, and working memory.
+We will address various computational approaches—from brain dynamics and artificial neural networks, to cognitive modelling, predictive processing, and formal models of subjective experience.
+Our aim is to create a space where these approaches can be situated, compared, challenged, and connected.
+By bringing together expert modellers and motivated participants, this workshop is set out to pave the landscape of computational models in consciousness science.

 Workshop format

 As in other MESEC events, the workshop will be small-scale, immersive, and dialogue-driven.
-We will gather researchers-in-training and senior scholars in a Mediterranean setting to create the kind of sustained exchange that is often missing from conventional conferences.
+We will gather researchers-in-training and keynote speakers in a relaxed Mediterranean setting to create the kind of sustained exchange that is often missing from conventional conferences.
 The goal is not only to showcase models, but to collectively reflect on how they are built, what they explain, where they diverge, and how they might inform one another.
+We aim to publish a joint paper on the emerging field of computational consciousness science.

 Why this workshop matters

-Get notified when applications open for MESEC Workshop 2026
+Get the application form for the MESEC Workshop 2026

 Scientific Chair